Pocketpills

 What do reviews say about Lolo as a birth control pill?

 Everyone is unique in how they react to medication.
-Your health care provider is the best person who can help you understand if the Lolo birth control pill is right for you.
+Your healthcare provider is the best person who can help you understand if the Lolo birth control pill is right for you.
 Whether or not Lolo will work well for you depends on many factors, like your health history, your other medications, and your experience on other birth control pills.

 Reading about other people’s experience with the Lolo birth control pill can still be helpful.
 You’ll have a better idea of what questions and concerns you want to bring to your doctor.
 There are a few websites which compile user reviews of the Lolo birth control pill, or a similar medication called Lo Loestin Fe.

-Lolo reviews in drugs.com
+Lolo birth control reviews on drugs.com

-The average rating given to Lolo for birth control in drugs.com is 5.7 out of 10.
+The average rating given to Lolo for birth control on drugs.com is 5.7 out of 10.
 This rating on Lolo is based on 1375 ratings from 1454 user reviews.
 In general, 43% of Lolo reviewers reported a positive effect, while 37% reported a negative effect.

 The majority of the women do not face any major side effects while on Lolo or Lo Loestin Fe.
 Even females who have minor side effects such as headaches, nausea, or diarrhea find that these side effects settle within a few days to weeks.

-Lolo reviews on webmd.com
+Lolo birth control reviews on webmd.com

 The average rating for Lo Loestrin Fe as a birth control pill is 3.5 out of 5.
 It is interesting to note Lo Loestrin Fe has high ratings for effectiveness and ease of use, however there are several reviews with low ratings for satisfaction.

-Lolo pill side effects
+Lolo bc pill side effects

 Common side effects of Lolo include the following: